-Not content with being the longest-running, most subscribed-to streaming service out there, it isn’t resting on its laurels as new rival services – most recently from Amazon and Soundcloud – constantly pop up to challenge its streaming supremacy.
+Not content with being the longest-running, most subscribed-to streaming service out there, it isn’t resting on its laurels even as rival services – most recently from Amazon and YouTube – constantly pop up to challenge its streaming supremacy.

 It's not just with the power of its discovery algorithms that Spotify maintains its position.
-It's reduced the price of its Family Plan subscription to £15 per month (for up to six users); it's matched with Tinder so you can see who shares your music tastes and have even ‘more reasons to swipe right’.
-It has also branched out into video, with content available on the Android and iOS apps.
+It's reduced the price of its Family Plan subscription to £15 per month (for up to six users); it's matched with Tinder so you can see who shares your music tastes and have even more reasons to "swipe right"; it's branched out into video, with content available on the Android and iOS apps.

-Despite the ever-mushrooming competition, Spotify continues to stay true to its founding “music for everyone” ethos by remaining one of the only streaming services to offer a free, ad-supported subscription tier alongside its premium service.
+Despite burgeoning competition, Spotify continues to stay true to its founding “music for everyone” ethos by remaining one of the only streaming services to offer a free, ad-supported subscription tier alongside its premium service.
 And (perhaps unexpectedly) it's recently thrown a bone to its free-tier customers (those 90 million-or-so users who endure ads in order to enjoy the service gratis) with a much-improved mobile app experience.

 At the time of our last review, Spotify’s catalogue had over 30 million songs – ‘significantly more than competing services’ we said, and more than you could ever listen to.

 That figure is still the same (officially, at least), but in the meantime rivals appear to have caught up.
-Apple Music, Qobuz and Google Play Music also claim to have ‘over 30 million’ tracks, and Deezer even more at 35 million.
+YouTube Music, Qobuz, Apple Music and Google Play Music also claim to have ‘over 30 million’ tracks, and Deezer even more at 35 million.

 However, the number of paying subscribers does appear to be on the rise.
-This year, Spotify has reached 40 million (double what it had last summer), and claims 100 million active users altogether.
+This year, Spotify has reached 70 million (almost double what it had 18 months ago), and can claim over 150 million active users altogether.

 That tells you two things: the majority of users take advantage of the free tier, but more and more are paying out.